Learn. Adapt. Grow.

-I began my journey on the soccer field, where I developed an early obsession with high performance—a drive to push limits, embrace pressure, and grow through challenge.
-Competing at elite levels taught me the fundamentals of leadership, discipline, and resilience in fast-moving, high-stakes environments.
+I started on the soccer field, where I learned to push limits, embrace pressure and grow through challenge.
+Competing at elite levels taught me leadership, discipline and resilience in fast-moving environments.

 My journey with mental health began long before I stepped into healthcare.
-It’s personal.
-I grew up witnessing the impact of addiction and mental illness in my own family.
-My cousin, who was my best friend, died of a fentanyl overdose.
-My uncle passed away from complications related to alcoholism.
-These experiences didn’t happen at a distance—they happened in front of me.
+I grew up witnessing addiction and mental illness in my own family.
+My best friend and cousin died of an opioid overdose, and my uncle passed away from alcoholism.
+These experiences happened up close.

 They left a mark.
-Not just in terms of grief, but in a growing need to understand what people go through and how we can do better.
+I needed to understand what people go through and how we can do better.

 Leading for Impact